ThrivikramB/one/README.md

-This is ademomfiel for project
+This is ademomfiel for project sample file